Phragmites: Music

-The duduk or mey mouthpiece is a flattened piece of giant reed Arundo donax, a relative of common reed, which itself is flattened to make the zurna reed.
+The duduk or mey mouthpiece is a flattened piece of giant reed Arundo donax, a relative of common reed, which is itself flattened to make the zurna reed.

 In Middle East countries Phragmites is used to create a small instrument similar to the clarinet called a sipsi, with either a single, as in the picture, or double pipes as in bagpipes.
 The reed of the zurna is made from the common reed which is flattened after removing its brittle outer glaze and the loose inner membrane, and after softening it by wetting.
 The result is a double reed with an elliptical opening that vibrates by closing and opening at a high speed.
 This is not to be confused with other double reeds like that of the oboe which uses two reeds made from the giant reed leaning against each other.

 Food

 The leaves, roots, seeds and stems of phragmites are edible.
 Young shoots can be cooked or eaten raw just like bamboo shoots.
-The young stems, "while still green and fleshy, can be dried and pounded into a fine powder, which when moistened is roasted like marshmallows."
-The seeds and rhizomes "can be ground into flour or made into gruel."
+The young stems, "while still green and fleshy, can be dried and pounded into a fine powder, which when moistened is roasted like marshmallows".
+The seeds and rhizomes "can be ground into flour or made into gruel".
 In Japan, young leaves are dried, ground, and then mixed with cereal flour to make dumplings.
 Grazing on phragmites by large-bodied domestic herbivores, such as cows, horses, sheep, and goats, can effectively control the plant and provide a reciprocal positive benefit for humans by generating meat, milk, leather, and wool etc.

 Other uses

-Some other uses for Phragmites australis and other reeds in various cultures include baskets, mats, reed pen tips (qalam), and paper.
-Beekeepers can utilize the reeds to make nesting.
+Some other uses of Phragmites australis and other reeds in various cultures include baskets, mats, reed pen tips (qalam), and paper.
+Beekeepers can use reeds to make nesting sites for solitary bees.

 In the Philippines, Phragmites is known by the local name tambo.
 Reed stands flower in December, and the blooms are harvested and bundled into whisk brooms called "walis".
 Hence the common name of household brooms is walis tambo.

 Reeds have been used to make arrows and weapons such as spears for hunting game.